fabric8io/agent-bond/README.md

 * No way to switch off an agent now.
 Will be added soon.
-* Currently the agent might not contain dependencies with different versions since they are ll packed into the same classloader.
+* Currently the agent might not contain dependencies with different versions since they are all packed into the same classloader.
 Depending on the build order the latter agent will override already existing class files within the agent.
+One might consider also to relocate classes if needed.